MoviePass co-founder’s PreShow Interactive raises $3M to expand into gaming – TechCrunch

 “We used to think data was the new oil, but now our feeling is that permission and engagement and attention is the new oil,” he said.

-In addition to revealing its new strategy, PreShow is announcing that it has raised $3 million in seed funding led by Harlem Capital, with participation Canaan Partners, Wavemaker Ventures, Front Row Fund, ROC Fund, BK Fulton and Monroe Harris.
+In addition to revealing its new strategy, PreShow is announcing that it has raised $3 million in seed funding led by Harlem Capital, with participation by Canaan Partners, Wavemaker Partners, Front Row Fund, ROC Fund, BK Fulton and Monroe Harris.

 And to be clear, Spikes said PreShow isn’t abandoning theatrical movies.
 He said that the PreShow app will eventually offer both movie and gaming deals “under one roof,” but brands aren’t currently eager to advertise to moviegoers.